Lifecycle

 API.
 Session data is persisted, so it is available across application launches.

-Add Lifecycle to your app
+Add the Lifecycle extension to your app

 (Android)